pfleege/huuva-order-form-demo/README.md

 ![](./public/databaseStructure.jpg)

 Due to time constraints, some compromises were made towards the end - some of components are unnecessarily long and could benefit from splitting them into smaller pieces.
 The project as a whole contain a handful components that have been given their own pages.
-You can view then by clicking on the navlinks.
+You can view them by clicking on the navlinks.

 ## Initial set up